When you hear the words "public engagement" what comes to mind?

 But what if data management just happened to be the key to highly effective, transparent public engagement?

-It seems , since engagement feels like an intuitive function of governance.
-But things have changed a lot from public engagement's early roots, and there are ever-growing challenges facing modern engagement practitioners.
+Public engagement feels like an intuitive function of governance - but things have changed a lot from public engagement's early roots, and there are ever-growing challenges facing modern engagement practitioners.

 The humble beginnings of public engagement